ciscoheat/haxedci-example/README.md

 # DCI in Haxe
 [Haxe](http://haxe.org) is a nice multiplatform language which in its third release (May 2013), enables a complete DCI implementation.
+This repository is a supplement to the [haxedci](https://github.com/ciscoheat/haxedci) library, giving a small introduction in this readme file, and having a larger example ready for download.

 If you don't know what DCI is, go to [fulloo.info](http://fulloo.info) for documentation, details, overview and more.
 Or keep reading to scratch the surface a little.

 ## Short introduction
 DCI stands for Data, Context, Interaction.
 One of the key aspects of DCI is to separate what a system *is* (form, class properties) from what it *does* (function, methods).
 Form and function has very different rates of change so they should be separated, not as it currently is, put in classes together.

 A Context rounds up Data objects that take on the part as Roles, then an Interaction takes place as a flow of messages through the Roles.
 The Roles define a network of communicating objects and the Role methods force the objects to collaborate according to the distributed interaction algorithm.

-([fulloo.info](http://fulloo.info) is your friend if this sounds confusing)

-## How to use
-Clone this repository or [download it](https://github.com/ciscoheat/haxedci-example/archive/master.zip), then open the FlashDevelop project file or just execute run.bat (or run if you're on Linux).

 ## Simple example
 A Hello World example is not too informative, since the power of DCI is shown when having a large number of communicating objects, but here it is anyway: